25+ Free Bag Sewing Patterns YOU Can Sew

 My Favorite Bags sewing patterns from other designers

 The pilot project that’ll kick off your bag sewing adventure should be something in the classic category, like this handbag pattern.
-It’s a common handbag with lining and basic straps, big enough for your everyday necessities to fit in.
+It’s a common handbag with lining and basic straps, features a recessed zipper and is big enough for your everyday necessities to fit in.
 The simple nature of this handbag doesn’t take away from its style, it’s casual enough for everyday use, yet elegant enough for special occasions as well.